 Students studying through the medium of Welsh should be allocated a Welsh speaking Academic Mentor.

 Students who are not studying through the medium of Welsh but who indicate a preference for a Welsh speaking Academic Mentor should be allocated one if available for the subject area.
-If not available, a Welsh speaking Academic Mentor should be allocated from within the College in addition to the subject specialist Academic Mentor.
+If not available, a Welsh speaking Academic Mentor should be allocated from within the Faculty/School in addition to the subject specialist Academic Mentor.

 To consider the ratio of students to Academic Mentors to ensure a fair allocation, taking into account overall workload.